reactorynet/reactory-pwa-client/README.md

 ## Install and Configuration

 The configuration for the Reactory client is much simpler than the server.
 After cloning the code from GitHub or Bitbucket, run `npm i` to install dependencies.
 Then, configure your client by creating a folder for your application in the `config/env` folder.
 For example, if your application key/code is "acme", create the following folder structure: `config/env/acme`.
-Check the [`config/env/README.MD`](config/env/README.MD) for sample configuration setup and options.
+Check the [`config/env/README.MD`](config/env/README.MD) for sample configuration setup and more details around application hydration.

 ## Develop